ruchi12345/ML_Regression-models/README.md

 It is a technique to fit a nonlinear equation by taking polynomial functions of independent variable.There are some relationships that a researcher will hypothesize is curvilinear.
 Clearly, such type of cases will include a polynomial term.

+## Ridge Regression:
+Ridge regression is for reduce the complexity of model that is number of predictors.Removing predictors from the model can be seen as settings their coefficients to zero.
+Instead of forcing them to be exactly zero.